 Tailored resume to your industry

 When reviewing resumes, pay attention to how they are written.
-For example, when looking at a specific resume, does the applicant come across as generic in their approach — writing content that could have been written for a variety of companies or jobs — or do they use language and examples that are specific to your organization or position?
+For example, when looking at a specific resume, does the applicant come across as generic in their approach — writing content that could have been written for various companies or jobs — or do they use language and examples specific to your organization or position?
 Do they use industry-related keywords or key phrases from your job description?
-And, do they speak to the goals, needs, and culture of your organization?
+And, do they speak to your organization’s goals, needs, and culture?

-Though many resumes will look similar when an applicant is applying, an amazing resume is tailored to each specific job application and should demonstrate that the applicant took the time to research and learn about your company.
-As a hiring manager, look for specific keywords that could relate to your industry within their resume.
+Though many resumes will look similar when an applicant applies, an amazing resume is tailored to each specific job application.
+It should demonstrate that the applicant took the time to research and learn about your company.
+As a hiring manager, look for specific keywords within their resume that could relate to your industry.

 Related: How to Write a Job Description to Attract Top Candidates